audioburst-labs/AudioburstPlayer-Android/README.md

 ## Prerequisites

 ### Audioburst API key
-The application requires an application key and experience ID, both of which can be obtained via [Audioburst Publishers](https://publishers.audioburst.com/).
-The experience ID is a unique identifier for the customized playlist topics chosen during the setup process in Audioburst Publishers.
+The library requires an application key which can be obtained via [Audioburst Publishers](https://publishers.audioburst.com/).
+An experience ID is also available.
+This is a unique identifier for the customized playlist topics chosen during the setup process.

 ## Add AudioburstPlayer to your app